 Make Friends with DAN or PADI

 If your health insurance provider simply will not cover diving related accidents, or if you are a diver with no insurance (really not recommended), you may want to look into a membership with organizations like the Divers Alert Network (DAN).
 They offer certain types of supplemental coverage as a part of your membership with them.
 If you are a dive instructor, the Professional Association of Diving Instructors (PADI) may be worth looking into for the coverage that they can provide their members.
+The gravity of the problem in such instances always seems to lie with inadequate funds.
+The last time I’d been to the dentists’, like expected, he still was crying about how his Dental Debt Collection Agency was giving him a hard time.
+Hence, it’s always good to have yourself insured.

 Make sure you completely understand the coverage, because just like all insurances, there are certain stipulations.
 The plans often have different “levels” available which offer coverage to only the diver, or the diver and immediate family members.
 There are even circumstances with these plans where your incident will only be covered if it takes place above a certain depth.